dorukhansergin/dorukhansergin.github.io/content/rpca.md

 $$
 This problem defines what we call today, robust PCA.
 It can be solved efficiently via Alternating Direction Method of Multipliers (ADMM).
-Interested readers can check [an entire webpage](http://stanford.edu/~boyd/papers/admm_distr_stats.html) dedicated for this method and what it can do.

 We saved the best question to the last: why would you want to use robust PCA for?
-While there are many application one can think of, I find video surveillance to be the easily imaginable.
+While there are many applications one can think of, I find background-foreground separation in video surveillance to be the easiest to imagine.
-As explained in Candes *et al.*, $L$ is what a fixed surveillance camera sees, you can call it the *background* if you will.
+If frames captured by our camera is stored in a matrix $M$ (frames by pixels), then $L$ is the medium the camera looks at, *background*.
-It is low-rank since over many frames, the background stays the same and thus we have correlation among samples (also possibly among pixels as it is common in images).
+It is low-rank since over many frames, the background stays the same and thus we have correlation among frames (also possibly among pixels as it is common in images).
-Sparse errors $S$ then become moving objects.
+Sparse errors $S$ then becomes moving objects, or the *foreground*.

 # Robust PCA in Action

 Here is a [royalty free airport camera footage](https://www.youtube.com/watch?v=-R4ezN3P210&list=PLlqpQlFpfxoolFzAs6n1s36WoLHmSFcRU&index=23) I grabbed from YouTube.
+It fits my definition above, since the camera is fixed at a location and it doesn't rotate around.
+There are a few *sparse* objects moving around.

 ![airplanes]({filename}/images/rpca/airplanes.gif)

-By applying robust PCA, we can easily dissect it into background and the moving object (in this case, the truck and a couple of planes to the very right of the frame through the end of the video).
+By applying robust PCA, I could easily separate background from the moving object (in this case, the truck and a couple of planes to the very right of the frame through the end of the video).

 ![airplanes-background]({filename}/images/rpca/airplanes-background.gif)